Llandudno mayor urges UPVC windows amnesty at inquiry

 She also appealed to be given three years - and not six months - to carry out remedial work.

-Mrs Atay urged the Welsh assembly planning inspector to take a tour of Llandudno to see how many properties, including seafront hotels, had UPVC double glazing.'Blind eye'
+Mrs Atay urged the Welsh assembly planning inspector to take a tour of Llandudno to see how many properties, including seafront hotels, had UPVC double glazing.

 The inquiry heard several speakers accuse the council of casting a blind eye to hundreds of properties with plastic windows.